reasonml/reason/src/README.md

 - `src/reason-parser/reason_pprint_ast.ml`: the pretty-printer!
 This is the reverse of parsing: it takes in the AST (abstract syntax tree) and prints out the nicely formatted code text.

 - `src/reason-parser/reason_parser.messages.checked-in`: this is the huge table of mostly generated, sometimes hand-written, syntax error messages.
 When the parser ends up at an invalid parsing state (aka ends up with a syntax error), it'd refer to that file's content and see if that case has a specific error message assigned to it.
 For an example fix, see [this PR](https://github.com/facebook/reason/pull/1018) and the [follow-up](https://github.com/facebook/reason/pull/1033).
-To add a syntax error message see [the wiki page](https://github.com/facebook/reason/wiki/Add-a-Menhir-error-message).
+To add a syntax error message see the "Add a Menhir Error Message" section below.
   - When running `make build`, and a new `reason_parser.messages` file is generated, do a `mv reason_parser.messages reason_parser.messages.checked-in` to persist the updated messages.

 - `src/reason-parser/reason_oprint.ml`: the "outcome printer" used by Merlin, rtop and terminal, that prints the errors in Reason syntax.
 More info in the file itself.